I completely forgot to publish this post yesterday! Oops. I blame daylight savings.

 –

 There are SO many cute ideas out there.
 Like having people sign wine and then drinking it on special anniversaries.
 Or an adorable family tree that guests can make using their fingerprints (I was going to do this, but didn’t want my friends to have ink on their thumbs all night!).
 If you have the budget, you can even have polaroid cameras and have people take a picture of themselves, then write their name on it and put it on a clothes line at the reception.
 Or vintage postcards to write messages and then put them in a mailbox or a vintage suitcase at the reception.
+Consider hiring a mobile bar to have fun and indulge in some festive drinks.

 What is the coolest guest book idea you’ve seen?
 What did you have, or want to have, at your wedding?